 Shirley Lipovsky's collection was donated to Emily Carr University of Art + Design in 2001.
 Ms. Lipovsky began her restaurant menu collection in the 1950s.
 During this time she began writing away for menus from around the world and receiving them as gifts from friends.

 The menus are in the process of being catalogued and many are searchable in our library catalogue.
-The menus are stored in the Library Archives and are available for in-library viewing during regular library hours.
+The menus are housed in Special Collections and are available for in-library viewing during regular library hours.